MultiGA: Leveraging Multi-Source Seeding in Genetic Algorithms: Experiments

-To broaden the evaluation of MultiGA, we tested the framework on the GPQA benchmark of graduate-level science multiple-choice questions \citep{rein_gpqa_2023}.
+\paragraph{GPQA Science Questions ($\mathcal{D}_\texttt{GPQA}$)} To broaden the evaluation of \name{}, we tested the framework on the GPQA benchmark of graduate-level science multiple-choice questions \citep{rein_gpqa_2023}.
 This dataset covers advanced scientific domains and provides a challenging benchmark beyond code generation and optimization tasks.
 We used the Diamond subset, which contains the highest-quality questions in the benchmark (see Appendix~\ref{sec:appendix-scienceqa}).
+We randomized the answer choices in the prompt to avoid any positional bias that may arise in the LLM generators \citep{ye2024justiceprejudicequantifyingbiases}.